guerreiro/comfyg-switch/README.md

 # Comfyg Switch

 Comfyg Switch is a custom node that dynamically selects model configuration parameters based on the chosen checkpoint.
 It reads model-specific settings from a JSON file (model_configs.json).
+You can change the values, but updating the node will lose all changes.
+Alternatively, you can create your own custom file, named "my_model_configs.json," place it in the node's root directory, and then insert your settings into the new file, using the same pattern as the default file.
+You can even overwrite some settings from the default file by creating an item with the same name as the model and changing any attributes.
+Now, updating the node won't lose your custom settings because this file isn't in Git.

 ## Inputs